Skip to main content

 Early Childhood Education Program (ECEP)

-The Early Childhood Education Program (ECEP) provides early childhood services to infants, toddlers, and preschoolers for UC Berkeley student parents, faculty, staff and the larger community.
-ECEP offers childcare and preschool at five locations, including the Childhood Development Center right here at University Village.
+The Early Childhood Education Program (ECEP) provides high-quality early learning and care for infants, toddlers, and preschoolers, serving UC Berkeley student parents, faculty, and staff.
+ECEP operates five centers across Berkeley, including the UVA Childhood Development Center right here at University Village Albany.

 Subsidies Available for Student Parents